amolinar1/DataMiningProject/README.md

 ### 🖋 Summary of the weeks

-In these files, you can find and follow the progress of our work through the weeks in the summary slide.
+In these files, you can find and follow the progress of our work through the weeks in the summary slides and see what we did to improve our model.

 ### 💻 Our results